S0L0GUY/Smosh-Radio-A-LOVE-2D-Project/README.md

 play_next_audio: Plays the next audio track in the queue.

+# Adding New Songs
+To add new songs to Smosh Radio, add the .mp3 file to the '/audio/music' folder and add the corresponding image to the '/images/cover_art' folder.
+Make sure that they are both named the same.

 # Inspiration
 This project was inspired by a similar Smosh Radio project that I created in Scratch: https://scratch.mit.edu/projects/953615295/